python-versioneer/python-versioneer/README.md

 "`version=`" argument.
 It also enables tools like *pip* to compare version strings and evaluate compatibility constraint declarations.

-The `setup.py update_files` command adds the following text to your `__init__.py` to place a basic version in `YOURPROJECT.__version__`:
+The `setup.py versioneer` command adds the following text to your `__init__.py` to place a basic version in `YOURPROJECT.__version__`:

     from ._version import get_versions
     __version = get_versions()['version']
     del get_versions

+## Updating Versioneer

+To upgrade your project to a new release of Versioneer, do the following:

+* install the new Versioneer (`pip install -U versioneer` or equivalent)
+* re-run `versioneer-installer` in your source tree to replace `versioneer.py`
+* edit `setup.py`, if necessary, to include any new configuration settings indicated by the release notes
+* re-run `setup.py versioneer` to replace `SRC/_version.py`
+* commit any changed files

 ## Future Directions